 International Students Are at Home at KCU

-KCU accepts a select number of international students to each year to our College of Osteopathic Medicine and College of Biosciences.
+KCU accepts a select number of international students to each year to our College of Osteopathic Medicine, College of Biosciences and College of Dental Medicine.

 International applicants are not U.S. citizens or permanent residents and require a student visa (F-1) to study in the United States.
 Applicants who have obtained permanent residency in the United States will be required to show proof of valid permanent residency if recommended for admission.
 International students are held to the same application, admissions and matriculation requirements as all other students.

 Applicants who are currently in pending status for permanent U.S. residency are NOT eligible for admission.
 Applicants who apply for permanent residency status during the KCU admission application cycle will also become ineligible for admission.
 Students who are in the United States on a Temporary Visa are also not eligible for admission.